nickleus73/AngNode/README.md

 `cd /var/www/html`

-To run the server, run the next command:
+To run the server, execute this next command:

 `npm start`